danielharrell/open-eyes-lect-2017-18/Open.md

 the world they were open to, in order to see it rather than suffer it?

-There are other reasons to think that the world we see outside us is really inside us.
+There is further reason to think that the world we see outside us is really inside us.
 We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with